Two-Day Train‑the‑Trainer Institute:

 - Build expertise among your staff to develop and use effective consequences that are instructive versus punitive in order to teach positive behavior and resilience

-- Receive critical information on how to deliver high-quality, engaging and effective training sessions to your staff when you return
+- Receive critical information on how to deliver high-quality, engaging and effective training sessions to your staff

 Practical Ideas and Strategies